When Is The Right Time For Newborns To Transition From Two Naps To Only One?

 Still Not Sure About When Should Babies Move Down To One Short Sleep A Day?

-If you’re still not sure if your child should make the transition down to just one daily nap, don’t worry, you’re not alone.
+If you’re still not sure if your child should make the one nap transition down to just one daily nap, don’t worry, you’re not alone.
 This is one of those things that many moms and dads are unsure of.
 Your child’s health is important and sleep habits affect their health in a big way.
 So, let’s look at some frequently asked questions asked by parents on a regular basis, together.

 An 11-month old might start showing some of the signs for readiness to transition to one nap.
 You’ll want to look for more cues, though.
 You can try out doing just one nap, but you’ll likely find that after a few weeks your little one will be needing the two naps again.